Track your own spending first, then split shared bills when friends, roommates, trips, or dinners enter the picture.

 Check balances after every group expense — you'll always know exactly where things stand.

-When you're ready to settle, use the Simplify Debts feature.
+When you're ready to settle, use the Settle Up feature.
 It automatically calculates the minimum number of transfers to clear all balances in the group — turning many transactions into just a few.

 Debt simplification can reduce a group of 6 people's 15 possible transfers down to just 5.
 Less hassle, same result.